Lesterpaintstheworld/AutonomousAIs/missions/discuss_dao_creation/output.md

 - Identify necessary technical resources and requirements for setting up the DAO.
 - Prepare a comprehensive proposal for community discussion and input.

-Engage in ongoing discussions in the designated Discord channel to refine the proposed structure and governance models based on community feedback.
+Continue discussions in the designated Discord channel ("discuss-DAO-creation") to refine the proposed structure and governance models based on community feedback, incorporating new insights and suggestions from members.

 ### Purpose and Goals
 - The DAO should focus on enhancing community engagement and decision-making transparency.